 The Darling Library at Hope International University provides online students with extensive library resources.
 The library's website connects users to eBooks, full-text journal articles, academic websites and search engines, a variety of research databases, and more.
 The Library also employs three full-time librarians, who monitor the LibAnswers Ask-a-Librarian service for online reference assistance.
-There is a direct link to the library and to LibAnswers from within each HopeOnline course.
-For the Library homepage, see http://library.hiu.edu.
-For a brief orientation to online library services, see http://library.hiu.edu/research/orientation.
+There is a direct link to the library and to LibAnswers from within each Canvas - HopeOnline course.
+For the Library homepage, see http://library.hiu.edu/research/orientation.